unbracketed/django_model_meta_reference/README.rst

 Overview
 ---------

-THe goal of this project is to collect a good set of reference information for the Django Model internals as of version 1.2.1.
+The goal of this project is to create and collect a good set of reference information for the Django Model internals as of version 1.2.1.
 Rather than repeat information that the Django documentation already covers adequately, the permalink back to the Django docs will be favored.